 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

 The First National Bank Of Williamsburg in Kentucky printed 5,790 sheets of $10 1902 blue seal national bank notes.
 That is a fairly standard sheet output for a national bank issuing blue seals.
 You likely aren’t dealing with a super common or a super rare bank note.
 1902 $10 blue seal bank notes all have a portrait of William McKinley on them.
 Values can range from as little as $40 up to over $10,000.
 There really is no trick to know what is rare and what is common by just doing an internet search.
 You really need to work with an expert (like us) in order to determine the value of your specific bank note.
 There are at least ten different factors than can make some 1902 $10 blue seals worth more than others.
 We know exactly what to look for and we would be happy to provide a free appraisal and our best offer.

 1902 $10 Blue Seal National Bank Note

-The First National Bank Of Williamsburg also printed 253 sheets of Type1 1929 $10 national bank notes.
-That may sound like a very small number, and it is.
-However, when it comes to small size notes, that print range usually allows for a handful of survivors.
+The First National Bank Of Williamsburg also printed 748 sheets of Type1 1929 $10 national bank notes.
+This is a small print range, but it does not guarantee rarity.
 Each $10 bill from 1929 has a portrait of Alexander Hamilton on it.
 The black number written vertically is the charter number.
 The charter number never affects the value; it is just an identifier.
 The ten dollar type1 national bank note happens to be the single most common national bank note, with over 65,000 known to exist from all banks.
 Of course each note is valued based on its condition and rarity.
 Some are very rare.

 Series of 1929 Type1 $10 National Bank Note